h751410234/RemoteSensingTeacher/README.md

 This repository contains the implementation accompanying our paper Remote Sensing Teacher: Cross-Domain Detection Transformer with Frequency-Enhanced Feature Alignment in Remote Sensing Imagery.

+If you find it helpful for your research, please consider citing:

 ```
 @ARTICLE{10474037,
   author={Han, Jianhong and Yang, Wenjie and Wang, Yupei and Chen, Liang and Luo, Zhaoyi},